Noise Levels in 00917, PR | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western 00917 sounds about 49% louder than Southern 00917 to the human ear, a 5.8 dBA gap.
+To the human ear, noise in southwestern 00917 sounds about 51% louder than in northern 00917, a 5.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?